By Website Staff | Updated: Nov 8, 2024

 Most schools have requirements such as:

-• Completing an application and submitting any required application fee by the deadline
+• Complete an application and submit application fees by the deadline

-• Submitting all required documentation prior to the deadline
+• Submit all required documentation prior to the deadline

-• Attending mandatory orientations or other meetings that are required for admission
+• Attend mandatory orientations or other meetings that are required for admission

 Schools often have other admissions requirements that students must abide by if they want to attend the school.
 One example is the Community College of Philadelphia.
 The college requires that applicants to the phlebotomy program submit proof of child abuse clearance and a negative drug screen.
 Students must also submit a health clearance form.